ContainerSolutions/externalsecret-operator/README.md

 * An existing 1Password team account.
 * A 1Password account specifically for the operator.
 Tip: Setup an email with the `+` convention: `john.doe+operator@example.org`
 * Store the _secret key_, _master password_, _email_ and _url_ of the _operator_ account in your existing 1Password account.
 This screenshot shows which fields should be used to store this information.
+* Our naming convention for the item account is 'External Secret Operator' concatenated with name of the Kubernetes cluster for instance 'External Secret Operator minikube'.
+This item name is also used for development.

 ![1Password operator account](https://raw.githubusercontent.com/containersolutions/externalsecret-operator/master/images/1password-operator-account.png)

 #### Integration Test